adriandarian/spectra/website/guide/installation.md

 # Installation

-md2jira can be installed using several methods.
+spectra can be installed using several methods.
 Choose the one that best fits your workflow.

 ## Prerequisites